mchaov/plugins-with-typescript-mobx-and-react/README.md

 This concept can be implemented with focus on plugins for the Bl as well.

+**Where is the message bus on the picture?**
+The message bus is defined by the interfaces package and must be supplied by the hosting application.
+It could be made available via DI.
+The message bus is not present on the overview because the point is to show only the components we are to develop.
+In addition: the message bus is not a explicit dependency of the packages.
+As long as it supports the interface any solution is going to work.

 ### What is a plugin?

 **plug-in** */ˈplʌɡɪn/*